jmmnn/linksSDGs/readme.md

 7) Start solr: $ python linksSDGs/start_solr.py

-8) Start the Webapp:
-#install gunicorn  the first time
+8) Install the Webserver, only the first time:
   $sudo apt-get install gunicorn

-## Use this if the service is down, then test.
+8) Start the webserver:
   $ cd linksSDGs/Webapp_v_2_4/
   $ nohup gunicorn -b 0.0.0.0:8080 index:app &

-### old script don't use anymore $ python linksSDGs/start_webapp.py

 9) #Your APP will be available at: http://yourServer:8080/